markshust/docker-magento/README.md

 ## Prerequisites

 This setup assumes you are running Docker on a computer with at least 4GB of allocated RAM, a dual-core, and an SSD hard drive.
-[Download & Install Docker Community Edition](https://www.docker.com/community-edition#/download).
+[Download & Install Docker Desktop](https://www.docker.com/products/docker-desktop).

 This configuration has been tested on Mac & Linux.